EXECUTIVE FUNCTIONING IMPACTS YOUR CHILD’S LIFE IN AND OUT OF SCHOOL

 A complex mix of intelligence, attention and memory, Executive Functioning issues can affect a student’s self-esteem and performance.
-Using Evaluations & Testing results, TLC’s expert staff creates individualized programs proven to help your student succeed both in and out of the classroom.
+Using Evaluations & Testing results, our expert staff creates individualized programs proven to help your student succeed both in and out of the classroom.

-Executive functioning is a set of cognitive processes involving mental control and self-regulation.
+Executive functioning is a set of processes involving mental control and self-regulation.
 It can affect many regulating skills including, but not limited to:

-Using well-researched memory strategies such as chunking, telling a story related to the material being learned, and learning how to visualize, help students remember and learn bits of information and lists in school, at home, and within the community.
-Memory tips and tricks are important tools, but NOTHING BEATS ACTUALLY STRENGTHENING MEMORY ITSELF.
+Using well-researched memory strategies such as chunking, telling a story related to the material being learned, and learning how to visualize help students remember and learn bits of information and lists in school, at home, and within the community.
+Memory tips and tricks are important tools, but nothing beats actually strengthening memory itself.
 So, students also systematically practice, and thus improve, the skill of remembering.

 Current brain research related to brain plasticity shows that nearly everyone at any age has the potential to develop stronger and faster brain connections.
 The result of improving those neural connections is more efficient processing, which in turn allows for dramatically increased learning potential.

 Using the results of each student’s evaluations and testing, the program works through individualized exercises based on each student’s strengths and weaknesses.
 Each part of the program is based on research, which has indicated that working on focus, memory, phonological processing, processing, study skills and more does indeed improve learning.
-Over the year’s research has continued to discover statistically what we are told by students and parents every day, that Brain MAPS leads to substantial improvement in learning.
+Over the years, research has continued to discover statistically what we are told by students and parents every day, that Brain MAPS leads to substantial improvement in learning.

 Using carefully planned exercises, students learn what it feels like to focus on one item while ignoring all the other classroom background noises and then progress to multiple items.
 After training, students are able to more easily pay attention to the teacher even within a typically busy classroom environment.
 With practice, their sustained attention, divided attention, and other aspects of focus increase.